 Other examples of wrongful death claims caused by negligence are:

-- A doctor misdiagnoses or fails to diagnose a condition that could have been treatable if caught in time.
-The late diagnosis or non-diagnosis turns a treatable condition into a terminal one.
+• A doctor misdiagnoses or fails to diagnose a condition that could have been treatable if caught in time.
+A late diagnosis or non-diagnosis turns a treatable condition into a terminal one.

-- The medical staff at a nursing home accidentally mix up the medications and give a resident the wrong prescription drug, which causes the person to die.
+• The medical staff at a nursing home accidentally mixes up the medications and gives a resident the wrong prescription drug, which causes the person to die.

 On occasion, the wrongful act that leads to someone else’s death was intentional.
 In these situations, the defendant will likely face criminal charges.
 Some people assume that they cannot file a civil lawsuit seeking damages against someone who is a criminal defendant, but that is not true.
 Criminal charges against the defendant do not bar you from filing a civil case.